 Vitamin D comes in two forms: Vitamin D2 (ergocalciferol) and Vitamin D3 (cholecalciferol).
 Vitamin D3 may be more helpful in increasing the levels of vitamin D in your blood.

+Some studies have found that Vitamin D deficiency is associated with symptoms of depression, but it is not clear why this association exists.
 Some researchers believe that Vitamin D is important in brain processes that can affect depression.

 Only one study has looked into Vitamin D3 supplements for people diagnosed with depression.
-Most of the people in this study were deficient in Vitamin D. The study found that adding Vitamin D supplements to antidepressants was better than antidepressants alone.
+Most of the people in this study were also deficient in Vitamin D. The study found that adding Vitamin D supplements to antidepressants was better than antidepressants alone.

 Some vitamin supplements can be harmful or ineffective if you take the wrong dose.
 Talk to your health care professional if you are thinking of taking supplements.

 If you have depression, ask your doctor about whether it would be helpful for you to have a Vitamin D blood test.
 If your levels are low, your doctor will help you work out the best treatment.

-Last reviewed and updated: 16 March 2015
+Last reviewed and updated: 1 May 2019